ihimawan/e28/peer-review.md

 *Include context and code examples in your answers when relevant.*

 ### Are you able to produce any errors or unexpected results?
 - I can append query parameters on the search bar so that it returns unexpected results.
 For example, inserting `bitcoin&from=2019-01-01` as a search query resulted in a `426 UPGRADE REQUIRED` from the news API, which results in the console logging an error.
-I think the search bar can benefit from validation.
-Or something like this:
+With this, the search bar can benefit from validation.
+Even better, using axios to do something like this:
 ```javascript
 axios.get('/user', {
     params: {